 One of David‘s favorite Bible verses is Ephesians 6:19-20, “and (pray) also for me, that words may be given to me in opening my mouth boldly to proclaim the mystery of the gospel, for which I am an ambassador in chains, that I may declare it boldly, as I ought to speak.”
 David’s prayer for First Congregational is that we learn to open our mouths boldly to proclaim our faith in God and the redemption through Jesus Christ to the world.

 Kate Attwood is the Communications Coordinator, and has been on staff at FCC since 2011.
 Kate was born and raised in Traverse City.
-She has a Bachelor’s Degree from Grand Valley State University in English and Elementary Education, and previously served as the Director of Community Children's Center at FCC for nine years.
-Kate is married to her high school sweetheart, Kyle, and they have 2 little boys.
+She has a Bachelor’s Degree from Grand Valley State University in English and Elementary Education, and previously served as the Director of Community Children's Center at FCC for nine+ years.
+Kate is married to her high school sweetheart, Kyle, and they have 2 sons (and a sweet German Shepherd).
 Kate is grateful to be a part of the wonderful staff team at FCC!